-HRUC recognises that this is a significant role and therefore formally recruits (and rewards) HE Year Reps from the new first year students each October.
-HE Year Reps will usually continue in the role in their second year.
+HRUC recognises that this is a significant role and therefore formally recruits (and rewards) HE Year Reps each October.
+HE Year Reps on HNC programmes may continue in the role if they progress onto an HND programme.

 NB: HE Year Reps do not have to be HE Tutor Group Reps too.